 As part of the review process, we assessed information relating to NZICA's regulatory systems and processes.
-We reviewed policies and procedures, considered the activity during the period, undertook various sample tests and met with various NZICA personnel from the Regulation and Conduct team during an onsite visit in June 2022, obtaining further information at that time.
-We also reviewed NZICA's annual report and self-assessment, provided to the FMA on 30 September 2022.
-This, along with other monitoring and engagement in relation to NZICA throughout the year, provided sufficient detail for the FMA to undertake this review.
+We reviewed policies and procedures, considered the activity during the period, undertook various sample tests and met with various NZICA personnel from the Regulation and Conduct team during an onsite visit in July 2023, obtaining further information at that time.
+We also reviewed NZICA's annual report and self-assessment, provided to the FMA on 27 September 2023.
+This, along with other monitoring and engagement in relation to NZICA throughout the year, provided sufficient detail for us to undertake this review.